 Everyone knows that most rooms in a house aren't perfectly square.
 Wise installers find out ahead of time and plan ahead so their floor will look the best in the places where it matters the most.
 Oftentimes they'll snap their starting lines along the longest, most continuous run of flooring in the house.
 Then they'll use trammel points, 3-4-5 triangles or lasers to transfer their lines into adjoining rooms, seeing how the flooring will line up at focal points and adjusting the lines if necessary.
-(See the "Quick and Easy Layout" sidebar.)
+(See "Quick and Easy Layout" below.)

 Great installers also plan to avoid awkward partial boards, like an extremely narrow piece, at the top of the stairs, next to a wood vent or where the field butts up against the picture-framing around the fireplace.
 They plan the layout for the entire project before one backer board is hammered down.
 It may seem time-consuming, but it results in a more professional job without any nasty moments—the kind where you get to a certain area while installing and say, "Uh-oh."